-Do your kids love to do creative crafts?
+Do you love to do creative crafts with your kids?

 Would you like to learn how to make one-of-a-kind decorated eggs that last forever?

-In this article I’ll show you how to use authentic Fabergé eggs as the artistic inspiration to decorate your own Fabergé-style egg.
-First I’ll show you how to hollow out a real egg so your work of art will last forever.
+In this article, I’ll show you how to hollow a real egg and use authentic Fabergé eggs as the artistic inspiration to decorate your own Fabergé style egg.

 Fabergé eggs are also called Imperial eggs since they were created for the Russian Imperial family.
 The Imperial Easter eggs are regarded as one of Fabergé’s greatest artistic achievements.
 They are also considered some of the world’s greatest commissions of art.

-Easter was the most important religious holiday for the Russian Orthodox Church, so Tsar Alexander III hired Fabergé to create unique Easter eggs for his wife, the Empress Marie Fedorovna.
+Easter was the most important religious holiday for the Russian Orthodox Church, so Tsar Alexander III hired Fabergé to create unique one-of-a-kind Easter eggs for his wife the Empress Marie Fedorovna.
 This lavish tradition of jeweled eggs continued for 32 years until 1917.

-“A centuries-old tradition of bringing hand-coloured eggs to Church to be blessed and then presented to friends and family, had evolved through the years and, amongst the highest echelons of St. Petersburg society, the custom developed of presenting valuably bejewelled Easter gifts.
+“A centuries-old tradition of bringing hand-coloured eggs to Church to be blessed and then presented to friends and family had evolved through the years and, amongst the highest echelons of St Petersburg society, the custom developed of presenting valuably bejeweled Easter gifts.
 So it was that Tsar Alexander III had the idea of commissioning Fabergé to create a precious Easter egg as a surprise for the Empress, and thus the first Imperial Easter egg was born.”

 Are you ready to make your own Fabergé egg?